Careers in Radiation Biology

 The most common degrees in the field of radiation biology are Doctor of Philosophy (Ph.D.) degree programs.
 These programs are research-based and include heavy clinical rotations.
 In these programs, you'll learn how to make advancements in the field of radiation therapy.
 You'll also study ways in which radiation can be used to further fight cancerous cells, and also study how to minimize the side effects of radiation.

-If you're interested in a career as an oncologist, you'll need to earn a Medical Doctor (M.D.) degree.
+If you're interested in a career as an oncologist, you'll need to earn a Doctor of Medicine (M.D.) degree.
 This requires four years of study beyond a bachelor's degree, plus up to seven years of residency and fellowship programs.

 If you are pursuing a doctoral degree in radiation biology, you'll most likely be allowed or required to focus on a particular topic in the field.
-Choosing a specialization will help to narrow your research and find you a position within a university laboratory or health center.
-You might choose to research how imaging equipment can be improved, or study how herbal medicines interact with radiation treatments.
+Choosing a specialization will help you narrow your research and find a position within a university laboratory or health center.
+You might choose to research how imaging equipment can be improved or study how herbal medicines interact with radiation treatments.

-If you choose to become a radiation therapist, you'll probably find work at a hospital or physicians' office.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for radiation therapists in 2009 was about $74,000 (www.bls.gov).
-If you decide to become an oncologist, you can expect to earn between $122,895 and $247,289 per year, according to 2011 data from PayScale.com.
+If you choose to become a radiation therapist, you'll probably find work at a hospital or physician's office.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for radiation therapists in 2015 was $80,220 (www.bls.gov).
+If you decide to become an oncologist, you can expect to earn between $102,572 and $426,525 per year, according to 2016 data from PayScale.com.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: